Ministry-of-Plugins/demo-reset-pro/readme.txt

 *   Part 1: Its PHP code is licensed under the GPL-2.0+ (V2 or later), like WordPress.
 	More info @ https://www.gnu.org/licenses/

 *   Part 2: Everything else (e.g., CSS, HTML, JavaScript, images, design) is licensed according to the purchased license.
 	These components are protected by copyright and governed by commercial licensing terms.
 	More info @ https://ministryofplugins.com/terms-and-conditions/

+Use of this plugin constitutes acceptance of both parts of the license.

 Without prior written consent from Auckland Advertising Limited (trading as Ministry of Plugins), you must NOT directly or indirectly: license, sub-license, sell, resell, or provide for free any aspect or component of Part 2.
 Further license information is available in the plugin directory, /license/, and online @ https://ministryofplugins.com/terms-and-conditions/